The sensation of feeling guilty can be pervasive.

 You may dislike the one in you that feels “guilt” and you may want to turn away from it.

 Nevertheless, see if you can stay there and be curious about it being there.
 Check if the word “guilt” still resonates.
 Perhaps another word more accurately describes it now.
-In time and by consistently relating to it with kindness and acceptance in this way, it will develop trust in you.
-At this point you’ll experience a subtle change.
+In time and by consistently relating to it with kindness and acceptance in this way, It will develop trust in you.
+At this point you might experience a subtle change inside.

 “Guilt is usually the surface feeling of a whole complex of deeper feelings.
 When you can listen deeply, and go beneath the surface, the whole thing will begin to shift.”